+Districts are best positioned to choose which textbooks and instructional materials meet the needs of their students, educators, and community.
 Per state law, local districts are responsible for the adoption of curriculum.
-The State Textbook Commission seeks to provide local school systems with a broad range of flexibility by including a range of books that meet the content standards on the official list that it recommends to the State Board of Education for approval.
+The State Textbook and Instructional Materials Quality Commission seeks to provide local school systems with a broad range of flexibility by including a range of books that meet the content standards on the official list that it recommends to the State Board of Education for approval.

-Once the State Board of Education approves the list of textbooks, school districts may choose to adopt a book from the state approved list or apply for a waiver to use a different text.
+Once the State Board of Education approves the list of textbooks and instructional materials, school districts may choose to adopt a book from the state approved list or apply for a waiver to use a different text.

 The selection of a textbook is exclusively the responsibility of the local district.
 Each community has the opportunity to review the content of the books to ensure that the content reflects the values of the local community.